 If you graduated from Washburn, your children are considered legacies.
 Legacy students enjoy a few benefits when they attend Washburn:

-- Legacy students don’t pay out-of-state tuition and receive a waiver as long as they establish in-state residency within six month.
+- Legacy students don’t pay out-of-state tuition and receive a waiver.

 - Legacy students are encouraged to apply for an Alumni Association scholarship.
 Established in 1944, the scholarship fund has generated hundreds of thousands of dollars for students.